 Clearly, “voice search” isn’t just a hype word anymore; if you don’t start implementing voice engine optimization strategies, you’ll fall behind in the ever-changing environment of SEO.

-There are a few thorough case studies on the matter, one of the more popular being Backlinko’s behemoth 10,000+ word article.
+There are a few thorough case studies on voice search optimization and its impact, one of the more popular being Backlinko’s behemoth 10,000+ word article.